General Information 2020

 Eats and Drinks.
 We provide lunches and you can bring snacks and each van carries ice water.
 Drink lots…Please.

-We hope this answers any questions you might have.
-Please contact us if you have other questions.
+We hope the above will answer most questions you might have.
+Please contact us if you have further questions.
 We want you to have a very enjoyable time experiencing the beauty and birds of southeastern Arizona.

 Thanks!
 We look forward to meeting you!